real-prash/Mocean---Fitness-App/README.md

 ![Static Badge](https://img.shields.io/badge/fitness%20app-orange)

 # Mocean
 Mocean is an android based fitness app helping people achieve their health and fitness goals.
-Collaborated with a four-member team, part of Software Engineering 1 (COMP-3350) coursework.
+Collaborated with a four-member team as a part of Software Engineering 1 (COMP-3350) coursework.

 # How to run
 Pull the project from main or download as a zip file